 The accompanying consolidated financial statements have been prepared on a basis which assumes that the Company will continue as a going concern and which contemplates the realization of assets and the satisfaction of liabilities and commitments in the normal course of business.
 The Company has incurred cumulative net losses and expects to incur additional losses to perform further research and development activities.
 The Company does not currently have any product approved for sale commercially and has limited capital resources.
 Management's plans with regard to these matters include seeking to obtain commercial contracts for the manufacturing and delivery of the Company's lead drug product ST-246®, continued development of its products as well as seeking additional research support funds and future financial arrangements.
 Although management will continue to pursue these plans, there is no assurance that the Company will be successful in obtaining sufficient future financing on commercially reasonable terms, that it will be awarded any supply contract, or that the Company will be able to secure funding from anticipated government contracts and grants.
-Management believes that its existing cash balances combined with cash flows primarily from proceeds from its investment commitment (see Note 3), continuing government grants and contracts, and anticipated new government grants and contracts, will be sufficient to support SIGA's operations beyond the next twelve months, and that sufficient cash flows will be available to meet the Company's business objectives during that period.
-If the Company is unable to raise adequate capital or achieve profitability, future operations beyond the next twelve months will need to be scaled back or discontinued.
-Continuance of the Company as a going concern beyond the next twelve months is dependent upon, among other things, the success of the Company's research and development programs, management's success in obtaining commercial contracts, and the Company's ability to obtain
+Management believes that its existing cash balances combined with cash flows primarily from proceeds from its investment commitment (see Note 3), continuing government grants and contracts, will be sufficient to support SIGA's operations beyond the next twelve months, and that sufficient cash flows will be available to meet the Company's business objectives during that period.
+If the Company is unable to raise adequate capital or achieves profitability, future operations beyond the next twelve months is dependent upon, among other things, the success of the Company's research and development programs, management's success in obtaining commercial contracts, and the Company's ability to obtain adequate financing.
+The financial statements do not include any adjustments relating to the recoverability of the carrying amount of recorded assets and liabilities that mig